ghadesi/LOG8415---Advanced-Concepts-in-Cloud-Computing/Assignment2/README.md

 mv /usr/local/hadoop-* /usr/local/hadoop
 ```

-Then open profile and Append following lines to it and save
+To add the variables related to the Hadoop package, we append following lines at the end of the .profile file and reconfigure the bash variables.
 ```bash
 echo "export HADOOP_HOME=/usr/local/hadoop" >> ~/.profile
 echo "export PATH=$PATH:$HADOOP_HOME/bin" >> ~/.profile